robcarver17/skipperman/docs/main-menu.md

 ***
 ***

-Click login, enter the username and password supplied, and you will go to the main menu:
+Click `Login`, enter the username and password supplied, and you will go to the main menu:

 ***
 ***